< // RETURN TO SYSTEM ROOT

 // SYSTEM DIRECTORY: MODULE ACCESS

-Amidst Washington State’s current 2026 budget shortfall—which has already forced a $10 million reduction in core operations at the Washington Department of Fish and Wildlife (WDFW)—defunding purely aesthetic habitat restoration projects represents an immediate, non-disruptive mechanism to stabilize the state budget.
+Amidst Washington State’s current 2026 budget shortfall—which has already forced an immediate $10 million reduction in core operations at the Washington Department of Fish and Wildlife (WDFW)—the state continues to tolerate massive capital outlays for non-human aesthetic projects.

-By halting these projects, Washington can preserve millions in General Fund and Climate Commitment Act (CCA) dollars, allowing the state to bridge its current fiscal gaps without reducing critical public health cleanups or public safety personnel.
+By halting these active infrastructure reversions, Washington can preserve critical General Fund and Climate Commitment Act (CCA) resources, balancing the budget without compromising real public safety personnel or human health cleanups.

 1. Island Unit Estuary Restoration